toastal/dbfs-backend/readme.md

-## LaraGym - A Laravel gym management system
+## DR Black Fitness studio - A gym management system

 Finally a gym management system build with laravel and reactjs.
 Comes with powerful features that will allow you to scale and easily manage your gym or fitness centers.